Maths is everywhere in the home, and without you maybe even realising it, you are setting up your child with a solid Mathematical grounding.

 Let’s look at some of these concepts within the home and play environments and how it happens…

 Shape recognition – at an early age we start to point out shapes to our children – ‘The orange is round and your plate is round’.
-‘Do you want square or triangle/ sandwiches today?’
+‘Would you like square or triangle/ sandwiches today?’

-Volume – when cooking – ‘We need ½ cup of flour and one cup of milk – can you help to measure and por them, please.
+Volume – when cooking – ‘We need ½ cup of flour and one cup of milk – can you help to measure and pour them, please.